 Applications to be reviewed at a meeting need to be submitted at least TWO WEEKS before the meeting is to be held.

-For all research registered in or associated with the Education Faculty, apply through the Education Faculty’s REC.
+For all research registered in or associated with the Education Faculty, apply through the Education Faculty’s Research Ethics Committee (EF-REC).

 Click HERE to access the form.